mozilla/infosec.mozilla.org/docs/guidelines/risk/rapid_risk_assessment.md

 # How-to: Request an RRA be run on your service

-(File a bug)[https://bugzilla.mozilla.org/enter_bug.cgi?product=Enterprise%20Information%20Security&component=Rapid%20Risk%20Analysis] to start an RRA.
-Include basic information about the project, including any relevant links and 0-2 additional people to include during the meeting.
-Our team will automatically triage the RRA and someone from InfoSec will reach out to you.
+To manually request an RRA, please (file a bug)[https://bugzilla.mozilla.org/enter_bug.cgi?product=Enterprise%20Information%20Security&component=Rapid%20Risk%20Analysis] to our component.
+Please include basic information about the project, a diagram, any relevant links and 0-2 additional people to invite for the assessment.

 Note that any projects started through CASA will be automatically evaluated, and bugs will be automatically filed to start the RRA.